-Rates may well continue to rise but it is at least equally as likely they could fall as the market is signaling the Fed will be easing in 2024.
+Rates may well continue to rise but it is at least equally likely they could fall as some expect the Fed to begin easing in 2024.
 Our preference would be for market rates to remain near current levels for an extended period, as the risk/reward tradeoff for investors and the economy seems to be comfortably balanced.
-Growth is steady, albeit at a moderate 2.6% pace YoY.
+Growth is steady, albeit at a moderate 2.4% pace YoY.
 And interest rates do not seem to be discouraging most borrowers or, as they were for far too long, penalizing savers and investors.
-With both short- and longer-term bonds now yielding between 4 - 6%, in our view, bonds are back!
+With both short- and longer-term bonds now yielding between 5 - 6%, in our view, bonds are back!

-We also know there are trillions of dollars currently parked in money market funds and T-bills, (according to the Investment Company Institute (ICI) and Treasury.gov) enjoying the seeming "free lunch" of high yields with little or no risk which, of course, won't last forever.
+We also know there are trillions of dollars currently parked in money market funds and T-bills (according to the Investment Company Institute [ICI] and Treasury.gov) enjoying the seeming "free lunch" of high yields with little or no risk which, of course, won't last forever.
 So, for those short-term focused investors and fans of former "Late Night" talk show host David Letterman, we have compiled our own "Top Ten" list of why we like bonds now!